 So many people won’t use the word ‘disabled’ because they think it’s somehow insulting or means we aren’t normal.
 Well, here are my thoughts on that.
 Disabled simply means having a condition that restricts your abilities to function physically, mentally, or socially.
 That’s the definition.
 A disabled person will not be offended if you call them disabled because you are stating the obvious.
-Denying the fact you have a disability can actually be very harmful.
-It can have a huge impact on your self-confidence.
+Denying the fact you have a disability can actually be very harmful to your mental health and have a huge effect on your self-esteem.

-Do yourself or your child a favor and embrace your disability.
+Do yourself or your child a favor and help them to embrace their disability.
 It isn’t anything you have to be embarrassed about.

 There is nothing to be ashamed of.
 There is nothing you can do about it and you can’t change it.
 You have two choices – embrace it or be extremely depressed your whole life.
 Before you can truly have happiness you have to accept your disability.
 Yes, things can get rough at times but you have to pull through and not let it get it to your head.

 If you’re struggling, find what you’re good at.
 Everyone is good at something.
 You can find some sort of hobby such as taking an art class or maybe starting a blog.
 It may take a little while before you discover what you really like to do, so experiment with different things!

 Learning to not be embarrassed about it when people ask you what disability you have is another big step towards embracing your disability.
 It’s not everyone’s business, so you don’t have to tell anyone anything you don’t want to, but you should also never be ashamed to talk about it if you want to.

 If you are struggling with finding ways to build self-confidence here are some ways: